These easy chili stuffed sweet potatoes are perfect for a weeknight dinner. Paleo inspired, but many ways to customize.

-When I meal prep, there is always some sort of southwestern inspired meal in the weekly food plan.
+When I meal prep, there is always some sort of southwestern inspired meal in the weekly food plan, like these chili stuffed sweet potatoes or my southwest chicken chili.
 You can never go wrong with anything that requires chili powder, cilantro, avocado, and sour cream (non-dairy if that’s your thing, like me).

 Sweet Potatoes vs. Yams